chatmail/core/scripts/README.md

    i.e. `deltachat-rpc-client` and `deltachat-rpc-server`.

-- `remote_tests_python.sh` rsyncs to a build machine and runs `run-python-test.sh` remotely on the build machine.
+- `remote_tests_python.sh` rsyncs to a build machine and runs JSON-RPC Python tests remotely on the build machine.

-- `remote_tests_rust.sh` rsyncs to the build machine and runs `run-rust-test.sh` remotely on the build machine.
+- `remote_tests_rust.sh` rsyncs to the build machine and runs Rust tests remotely on the build machine.

 - `run-doxygen.sh` generates C-docs which are then uploaded to https://c.delta.chat/